GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
+> ### Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
 >
-> ~ *Leslie Lamport*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts